About the Competition

 The final 100 images will be selected by an expert judging panel featuring scientists, photographers and imaging experts.
 The panel will also select the medal winners.

-We aim to have the selection completed by the end of June, we will need the original images available at that time.
+We aim to have the selection completed by the start of June, we will need the original images available at that time.
 If you have been selected, but are unable to provide print-resolution images, we reserve the right to substitute your entry with another from a reserve list.